pskgokul/project-help/readme.md

 * When the methods fail and when they do well
 	* For example, conditioning can play a role here.

-* Examples of edge cases or special cases of the problem.
+* Edge cases or special cases of the problem.
 	* For example, solving banded matrices is a "special case" of solving a linear system.

 * Compact pseudocode for key algorithms in the topic you chose (if appropriate)